Overcoming Homesickness in Thailand as an English Teacher

 However, there is always a danger that you lock yourself in your room, confiding only in your "Far Friends" and family.
 As supportive and close as they might be, there is one thing they are not.
 "Here in Thailand."

-If your homesickness comes from feeling disconnected like me, then your "Far Friends" can only aid you so much.
+If your homesickness comes from feeling disconnected like me, your "Far Friends" can only aid you so much.
 There is no replacement for your shared experience with your "Near" group of could-be friends.

 It can be challenging to reach out at first, particularly if you don't know your "Near Friends" well, but let me reassure you.